-- Understand basic concepts of C Programming such as: C-tokens, Operators, Input/output, and Arithmetics. - Develop problem-solving skills to translate 'English' described problems into programs written using C language. - Use Conditional Branching, Looping, and Functions. - Apply pointers for parameter passing, referencing and differencing and linking data structures. - Manipulate variables and types to change the problem state, including numeric, character, array and pointer types, as well as the use of structures and unions, File.
+- Understand basic concepts of C Programming such as: C-tokens, Operators, Input/output, and Arithmetics. - Develop problem-solving skills to translate 'English' described problems into programs written using C language. - > Use Conditional Branching, Looping, and Functions. - Apply pointers for parameter passing, referencing and differencing and linking data structures. - Manipulate variables and types to change the problem state, including numeric, character, array and pointer types, as well as the use of structures and unions, File.

-CO1 of computer fundamentals of computer history.
-CO2 Translate the algorithms to programs also to test and execute the programs and correct syntax and logical errors and implementing conditional branching, iteration and recursion.

-- CO3 Analyze the problem for its decomposition into functions. - Understand the file handling and dynamic memory allocation using c programming CO4 - language.
+Course Outcomes: At the end of the course students will be able to CO1 Formulate simple algorithms for arithmetic and logical problems and remember the basics of computer fundamentals of computer history.
+Translate the algorithms to programs also to test and execute the programs and correct syntax and logical errors and implementing conditional branching, iteration and recursion.
+CO3 Analyze the problem for its decomposition into functions.
+Understand the file handling and dynamic memory allocation using c programming language.